 “[When learning about] the brave people of gay and trans experience who risked everything for their rights – those queer folks who faced violence and hate to celebrate their beauty and identity – I learned to love and be proud of my LGBTQ+ identity and to fight for our right to honor who we are.”

 Coinciding with Lesbian, Gay, Bisexual and Transgender (LGBT) History Month, the University of Utah celebrates its Pride Week during the first week of October.
-For 2019, the Pride committee has selected “Queeroes: Pride is for Heroes” as the week’s theme, which Hendrickson explains will “highlight queeroes in modern day, who are taking a stand against bigotry and discrimination, opening doors for members of the community, and leading the battle begun at the Stonewall Inn”.
+For 2019, the Pride committee has selected “Queeroes: Reclaiming Hero” as the week’s theme, which Hendrickson explains will “highlight queeroes in modern-day, who are taking a stand against bigotry and discrimination, opening doors for members of the community, and leading the battle begun at the Stonewall Inn”.

 “During the week,” Anderson adds, “we will be recognizing the hero in all of us – especially the heroic efforts exerted by each and every LGBTQ+ person as they live their lives every day.
 Like the protestors of Stonewall, we are fighting for our rights to live and love, and their example carries through to our time.”